31st Annual Conference on Brain Injury

 Breakout Session 1

-b.
-Diet and Supplementation for TBI Recovery ----- Christine McGee, APNP
+a.
+Exercise and Concussion (mTBI) ----- Christine McGee, APNP

-***No continuing education credit will be awarded for the lunch session.
+***Continuing education credit will NOT be awarded for this session.

 Breakout Session 2

 b.
-Communicating with TBI Survivors ----- Jerry Hoepner, CCC-SLP, PhD
+Communicating with the Experts (TBI Survivors) ----- Jerry Hoepner, CCC-SLP, PhD

 Breakout Session 3

-c.
-One Moment Can Last Forever: Shaken Baby Syndrome and TBI ----- Susan Kainz, BA
+b.
+One Moment Lasts Forever ----- Susan Kainz, BA

 Break and Exhibits